hlascelles/samudra/pages/about.md

 - image: sdg14.png
   anchor: sdg14
   text: Ocean pollution is detrimental to marine ecosystem health.
-It harms all species in marine habitats and the food chains they belong to.
+It harms all marine species and all species that are part of the food chains they belong to.
 Reducing the amount of pollution entering our oceans will be an essential part of preventing marine ecosystem collapse.

 - image: sdg15.png
   anchor: sdg15